GPII/universal/documentation/cloudBasedFlow.md

 1. `onReadyToMatch` has one listener:
  `{flowManagerUtitilies}.runMatchMakerFramework`: which kicks off the matchMaker framework.
 For the purpose of describing the overall login flow, it suffices to say that when the matchmaker framework has finished the matchmaking process, the `onMatch` event is called on the flow manager.
 For more details on the match maker frameworks internal workings, see: [Match Maker Framework Documentation](MatchMakerFramework.md)
 1. `onMatch` is being listened to by `{userLogin}.runContextManager` which in turns fires up the (Context Manager)[ContextManager.md] which evaluates the Match Maker Frameworks output and fires the `onReadyForLifecycle` event.
-1. `onReadyForLifecycle` is being listened to by `{userLogin}.sendToLifecycle` which applies the settings to the system.
+1. `onReadyForLifecycle` is being listened to by `{userLogin}.processMatch` which applies the settings to the system.